Wilmox/portfolio/_content/notes/a-brief-history-of-time.md

 Hawking claims that the "no-boundary proposal" for the universe implies that the universe will expand for some time before contracting back again.
 He goes on to argue that the no-boundary proposal is what drives entropy and that it predicts the existence of a well-defined thermodynamic arrow of time if and only if the universe is expanding, as it implies that the universe must have started in a smooth and ordered state that must grow toward disorder as time advances.<br /><br />

 Hawking argues that, because of the no-boundary proposal, <span >a contracting universe would not have a well-defined thermodynamic arrow</span> and therefore <span >only a Universe that is in an expansion phase can support intelligent life</span>.
-Using the weak anthropic principle, Hawking goes on to argue that the thermodynamic arrow must agree with the cosmological arrow in order for either to be observed by intelligent life.
+Using the weak anthropic principle*, Hawking goes on to argue that the thermodynamic arrow must agree with the cosmological arrow in order for either to be observed by intelligent life.
 This, in Hawking's view, is why humans experience these three arrows of time going in the same direction.

 # Wormholes and Time Travel